Vector35/binaryninja-api/docs/guide/index.md

 While Projects themselves are presented in their own tab, files opened in Projects will be located in the usual Recent Files list.

-Project names are formatted "[Project] Project Name Here" while project files are formatted "[Project Name Here] File Name Here".
+Project names are formatted as `[Project] Project Name Here` while project files are formatted as `[Project Name Here] File Name Here`.

 ## Status Bar